-One tool you can use to connect to your server Remotely with is MySQL Workbench.
-MySQL Workbench is a free tool you can use to connect to your server databases from your personal computer at home.
+One tool you can use to connect to remotely connect to databases on your shared, VPS, or Dedicated hosting account is MySQL Workbench.
+MySQL Workbench is a free tool you can use to connect to your server databases from your personal computer.
 MySQL Workbench can be Downloaded for free at the following link:

-You will want to use the Windows (x86, 32-bit), MSI Installer is you are on Windows.
+You will want to use the Windows (x86, 32-bit), MSI Installer if you are on Windows.
 The file we are installing in this tutorial is the mysql-workbench-gpl-5.2.47-win32.msi file.

-Once you have downloaded MySQL Workbench, you can install MySQL Workbench.
-After you have the program installed, follow the steps below to set up the connection.
+Once you have downloaded MySQL Workbench, you can install it onto your computer.
+After you have the program installed, follow the steps below to set up a remote connection.

 Add IP to your Remote MySQL